zohan638/ME310/README.md

 ### Teensy Folder

-The `teensy` folder contains code specifically for the Teensy microcontroller, it handles interrupt on one of the pins used as a "fail-safe" layer, and sends speed command to the two ESCs controlling BLDC motors for blower and visor.
+The `teensy` folder contains teensy.ino (embedded C), for the Teensy microcontroller, it handles interrupt on one of the pins used as a "fail-safe" layer, and sends speed command to the two ESCs controlling BLDC motors for blower and visor.